infor-cloud/xtendm3/docs/documentation/limitations.md

 ### Interactive
 #### Accessing custom fields from extensions
-If a field is not a standard field and is defined via CMS080, it cannot be accessed from extensions directly as opposed to other standard fields on the screen.
+If a field is not a standard field and is defined via CMS080 or by a script, it cannot be accessed from extensions directly as opposed to other standard fields on the screen.

 **Workaround**